-Born of a Pictish mother, he is described by chroniclers as the 'wanton son of a foreign woman'.
+Born of a Pictish mother, he is described by chroniclers as the 'wanton son of a foreign woman.
 King Donald was inaugurated on the ancient Stone of Destiny at Scone.
 Like his brother before him, King Donald ruled his kingdom from Fortrenn.
+He consolidated the gains won by his older brother, and at Forteviot brought secular as well as ecclesiastical control under the emerging area of Scotia.

 Few clues have been left behind as to the ancient Pictish language, apart from a few Pictish inscriptions.
 They probably acquired their alphabet from the Dalraida Scots.
 Their mysterious artwork was particularly distinctive, the symbolism of which remains undeciphered by archaeologists, its meanings shrouded in the mists of time.